 Insurance Marketplace Implementation Challenges

 - There are too many plan choices (wide vary of cost sharing options).

-- Some states have higher proportions of previously uninsured people (larger number of people=less risky pool).
+- Some states have higher proportions of previously uninsured people (the larger number of people = the less risky pool).
 The states with smaller populations have come together to create regional exchanges.

-- Disparities across states happens when states don’t expand Medicaid programs.
+- Disparities across states happen when states don’t expand Medicaid programs.
 Some people remain uninsured and don’t receive insurance subsidies.

 - Access to health care providers – if policies restrict people to certain specialties, there will be differences in access to care.
 Primary Care Providers may be in network but his referrals are not and individuals might not know that.